Experienced Accident Attorneys Serving Victims of Chain Reaction Crashes in Washington

 A chain reaction accident can be scary.
 If you suffered serious injuries because of the negligence of another vehicle, you may still receive compensation, regardless of whether your vehicle struck another in the chain reaction.

-To explore your options for compensation, contact the accident team at Brett McCandlis Brown, PLLC.
+To explore your options for compensation, contact the accident team at Brett McCandlis Brown & Conner, PLLC.
 We are here to advocate for your right to collect compensation.
 We fight against insurance companies to ensure they pay out what is due to accident victims.

 Get started with a free consultation today by calling 800-925-1875 or request more information online.